GiantCroissant-Lunar/lunar-snake-hub/docs/guides/LETTA_MCP_SETUP.md

 }
 ```

+> Note: The `/v1/agents/...` segments above are **Letta HTTP API paths**.
+They are not related to your project's `.agent/` filesystem directory; the same word "agents" is coincidental.

 **IMPORTANT**: Replace `<mac-mini-tailscale-name>` with your actual Mac Mini Tailscale hostname (e.g., `mac-mini.tailscale.net`).

 ## Step 3: Verify Letta API Endpoints